galaxyproject/training-material/events/galaxy-academy-2024.md

         - gallantries

 cost: free
-audience: Everyone who would like to get to know Galaxy, wants to learn bioinformaitcs data analysis, or what to learn a specific new kind of anlaysis.
+audience: Everyone who would like to get to know Galaxy, learn bioinformatics data analysis, or master a specific new kind of analysis is welcome.
 contact_email: erxleben@informatik.uni-freiburg.de
 async: true
 date_start: 2024-10-07